 Current TRI Activities

-Last year Japan was devastated by an incredible earthquake.
+In 2012, Japan was devastated by an incredible earthquake.
 The TRI jumped into action inviting university students, staff and the students of surrounding K-12 schools to participate in a “Letters of Encouragement” project.
 The project involved writing letters to individuals most impacted by the disaster.
 Many of us wanted to help in substantive ways even though we knew that the people most effected had a good system in place for recovery.

 We collected over 600 letters from northern Oregon and southern Washington, and were able to translate them into Japanese prior to hand delivering them to the Sendai province with the help of Dr. Rie Yabuki-DiCorcia, a professor of psychology at TCU (Tokyo City University).